 Something in the Air: Common Pollutants That Harm Air Quality

-Indoor air can be polluted by lots of things, from both inside and out of a building, these are some of the most common culprits:
+Indoor air can be polluted by lots of things, from both inside and out of a building.

 - Cleaning Agents